Jersey Small Arms

 10) Carefully align the assembly with the Grip Frame and insert it into position.

-and its Spring into the back of the Slide and secure with the
+Insert the Firing Pin and its Spring into the back of the Slide and secure with the Retaining Pin.

-into position.
-Replace the Barrel, Recoil Spring and Guide back
+Replace the Barrel, Recoil Spring and Guide back into the Slide.

 An evolution of the P-10 was the P-12 with an 11 round detachable magazine